auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-**Fact:** Given a hash function modelled as a _compression function_ that is assumed to be an idealized random oracle, the mapping from _suffixed_ salts to hash functions is almost surely injective.
+**Fact:** Given a hash function modelled as a _compression function_ that is assumed to be an idealized random oracle, the mapping from _suffixed_ salts to hash functions is injective, with an ultra-negligible number of counterexamples.

 Suffixed salts do not produce produce families of collisions even when we take compression functions into account.
 Because the plaintext of a suffixed